Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

 - Document as it reads from source folder changes will happen real time.
 No need for hot reloads for html and js files
 - subscribe

+# Documentation
+## Page path
+The path to the directory in which a page is located.

+## Api path
+Prefix: /api
+Name of the class in kebab-case

 # JAR
 Build a JAR